Five Character Traits Godly Men Value

 A godly man is honest.

 As men after God’s own heart, it is vital for us to examine our words, our deeds, and our actions to see that they fall in line with God’s instructions for living, in order to fulfill His good plans for our lives.
+Walking with integrity takes practice, because we’re faced every day with temptations to lie.
+Some lies make our lives easier, but to develop integrity, a godly man must develop honesty that he uses consistently.

 A godly man is responsible.